New Law Brings Accountability to California Community Colleges

 Community College Chancellor Jack Scott speaking on behalf of SB 1456.

-In the midst of serious issues facing California community colleges today, there is possible reform on the horizon.
+Amid serious issues facing California community colleges today, possible reform is on the horizon.
 A new bill has passed California state legislators and is currently waiting on the desk of Governor Jerry Brown.
 The proposed legislation would bring some consistency to the California community college system and require schools in the state to focus on success and completion rates as much as they focus on enrollment and budgets.
-While the governor hasn’t dropped any clues on which way he will go on this new law, those who drafted the legislation are hopeful that if passed, it could bring much-needed improvements to the California system.
+While the governor hasn’t dropped any clues on how he will go on this new law, those who drafted the legislation are hopeful that it could bring much-needed improvements to the California system if passed.

 Student Success Task Force

-The legislation, dubbed Bill 1456 or the Student Success Act of 2012, was drafted by Sen. Alan Lowenthal, D-Long Beach.
+Sen. Alan Lowenthal, D-Long Beach, drafted Bill 1456, or the Student Success Act of 2012.
 The senator used information compiled by the California Community College Student Success Task Force to create his new bill.
-According to iJournal, the 20-member task force included faculty, staff and students, as well as external stakeholders in the community college system.
+According to iJournal, the 20-member task force included faculty, staff, students, and external stakeholders in the community college system.

-The task force spent seven months examining how to improve success in community colleges, while boosting achievement for underserved students.
-At the end of the year, the task force presented their findings to stakeholders, in order to get additional input on the best ways to utilize this information effectively to improve the community college system in California.
-After the hearings were completed, the Board of Governors adopted a set of select recommendations that were used to draft the final bill.
+The task force spent seven months examining how to improve success in community colleges while boosting achievement for underserved students.
+At the end of the year, the task force presented its findings to stakeholders to get additional input on the best ways to utilize this information effectively to improve the community college system in California.
+After the hearings, the Board of Governors adopted select recommendations to draft the final bill.
 These recommendations included:

-Teach Basic Skills – Many community college students in California are first-generation students who have no point of reference when they enter an institution of higher education.
-These students require basic skills, and community colleges need to provide the right classes to give them these skills.
+Teach Basic Skills—Many community college students in California are first-generation students who have no point of reference when they enter an institution of higher education.
+These students require basic skills, and community colleges need to provide the right classes to teach them these skills.

-Utilize Technology More Effectively – Technology can be better used to the benefit of both the colleges and the students.
+Utilize Technology More Effectively—Technology can be better used to benefit both the colleges and the students.
 Students should be able to use technology to navigate the college system more adeptly.
 Colleges can use technology to streamline assessment procedures and monitor student progress.

-Change Enrollment Policies – Currently, enrollment is courses is based on number of units earned, leaving incoming freshmen at a decided disadvantage when it comes to getting the courses they need.
-New policies should help these students launch their community college careers effectively, by allowing them to fill their requirements as quickly as possible.
+Change Enrollment Policies—Currently, enrollment in courses is based on the number of units earned, leaving incoming freshmen at a decided disadvantage when it comes to getting the courses they need.
+New policies should help these students launch their community college careers effectively by allowing them to fill their requirements as quickly as possible.

-Increase Transparency – While community colleges offer information about graduation and job placement rates, the information can be difficult for the average person to understand.
-By creating an easier method for delivering this information, prospective students and others will be better equipped to compare the success rates at community colleges across the state.
+Increase Transparency – While community colleges offer information about graduation and job placement rates, the information can be complex for the average person to understand.
+By creating a more straightforward method for delivering this information, prospective students and others will be better equipped to compare the success rates at community colleges across the state.

 The Student Success Act of 2012 is Created